-In accordance with governmental accounting standards, the net position held in trust for deferred compensation benefits includes \$622,370 and \$705,322 at December 31, 2015 and 2014, respectively, of annuities due to retired participants who are receiving monthly benefits.
+In accordance with governmental accounting standards, the net position held in trust for deferred compensation benefits includes \$0 and \$622,370 at December 31, 2016 and 2015, respectively, of annuities due to retired participants who are receiving monthly benefits.
 The accounts of those participants electing annuity payments have been liquidated and closed by the Plan recordkeeper on the scheduled accounting date and the proceeds were used by the Plan to purchase an annuity on behalf of the participant, but not in the participant's name.
+During 2016, it was determined by CMS Legal counsel that these annuities were not truly assets of the Plan and, as such, were removed from the Plan's books.